 People can catch COVID-19 from others who have the virus.
 The disease can spread from person to person through small droplets from the nose or mouth which are spread when a person with COVID-19 coughs or exhales.
 These droplets land on objects and surfaces around the person.
 Other people then catch COVID-19 by touching these objects or surfaces, then touching their eyes, nose or mouth.
 People can also catch COVID-19 if they breathe in droplets from a person with COVID-19 who coughs out or exhales droplets.
 This is why it is important to stay more than 2 meters (about 6 feet) away from a person who is sick.

 Studies to date suggest that the virus that causes COVID-19 is mainly transmitted through contact with respiratory droplets rather than through the air.
 See previous answer on “How does COVID-19 spread?”

-The main way the disease spreads is through respiratory droplets expelled by someone who is coughing.
-The risk of catching COVID-19 from someone with no symptoms at all is very low.
-However, many people with COVID-19 experience only mild symptoms.
+While the main way the disease spreads is through respiratory droplets expelled by someone who is sneezing or coughing, evidence of asymptomatic transmission of the virus is increasing.
+Moreover, many people with COVID-19 experience only mild symptoms, which they may not recognize having.
 This is particularly true at the early stages of the disease.
-It is therefore possible to catch COVID-19 from someone who has, for example, just a mild cough and does not feel ill.
+It is therefore possible to catch COVID-19 from someone who does not feel ill.
 WHO is assessing ongoing research on the period of transmission of COVID-19 and will continue to share updated findings.